Beginners Search Checklist

 - Write down everything you can that you already know about your adoption.
 Even if you already have non-identifying information, think about asking for additional information about your birth parents' health, education, background, and interests.

-- Join a support group in your area.
+- Join a support group in your area if there is one available.
+Currently Being updated.

-- Find a computer and look for adoption resources on the internet.
+- Look for adoption resources on the internet.

-- Take time to understand what your search means to you and why you are taking each step in your search.
+Take time to understand what your search means to you and why you are taking each step in your search.
+Not every search is the same.